 If an appeal is filed, that appeal shall not result in a modification of the decision while the appeal is pending.

 All universities are required to annually publish the number of incidents of certain campus crimes, including sexual assault.
 The anonymous information from individuals who file a report with the University are already included, and reflected within the crime statistics.
-Individuals who are sexually assaulted but have not filed a report may also be included in Stritch’s report by contacting the Counseling Department and making this request.
+Individuals who are sexually assaulted but have not filed a report may also be included in Stritch’s report by contacting the Wellness Center and making this request.

 Community Resources/Additional Assistance

 Additional assistance at Cardinal Stritch University and community referral information are available in the resources listed in the afore-stated section on Alcohol and Other Drug Policy.
-Free brochures are also widely distributed and can also be obtained by contacting the Dean of Students Office or the Counseling/Health Services Office.
+Free brochures are also widely distributed and can also be obtained by contacting the Wellness Center.

 Wisconsin’s Crime Victims’ Rights and Services